 If you are selling on Amazon FBA or planning to start, calculating the profitability is the most important task before launching the product.
-While researching for the product, its not just that you find a high demand and low competition niche but you also have to calculate some costs before finalizing and ordering the product.
+While researching for the product, its not just that you find a high demand and low competition Amazon niches but you also have to calculate some costs before finalizing and ordering the product.
 Amazon FBA Calculator is an official Amazon tool to help seller calculate these costs.

 Some of the above costs varies and others don’t so to know the exact expenses and incomes you need to properly calculate before launching the product.

 Amazon FBA Calculator

 This official FBA calculator from Amazon is your best friend to calculate all the cost and find out the profitability for any product that you wish to sell via FBA.

 I’ll share the links of the FBA Calculator for all the marketplaces…but before that we’ll take a look how it works.

 To find out Amazon FBA fees for a product go to the FBA calculator of your marketplace and simply search the product or enter the ASIN.